mishra-ankit/sourcecode-revealer/README.md

 As helpful as they are, it's easy to forget how much they're revealing about our code.
+Tiny tool to raise awareness about source maps as a potential attack surface.

 Some example found by the bot -
 - https://app.synthesia.io/ - 16MB